bofh69/PN5180-tagomatic/README.md

 ## Acknowledgments

-This project uses the PN5180 NFC Frontend from NXP Semiconductors.
+This project uses FastLED by Daniel Garcia et al.
+It also uses SimpleRPC by Jeroen F.J.
+Laros, Chris Flesher et al.